-And it’s partly thanks to choline that citicoline, a drug initially developed for stroke in Japan, is one of the best (if not the best) nootropics for both brain health & cognition.
+And it’s partly thanks to choline that citicoline, a drug initially developed for stroke in Japan, is one of the best (if not the best) nootropics for both brain health and cognition.

-In this day & age of coffee & amphetamines, typically you have to choose between brain health or cognition, with the latter coming at the cost of the former.
+In this day and age of coffee and amphetamines, typically you have to choose between brain health or cognition, with the latter coming at the cost of the former.
 But with citicoline you’re getting both.

 Some users might be put off by citicoline’s “drug” status, but I’m here to tell you: Don’t be a chicken!

 Citicoline is not only side effect free, but it’s very, very good for you.

 Many nootropics I’m willing to classify as “multi-tasking,” but citicoline (or CDP choline) more than earns this moniker.
 Yet, before I dive into the multiple tasks performed by this multi-tasker, let’s start with its simplest definition: